edwardjamesf/fried-eggs-with-spam/README.md

     - Initial stable-ish version
   - 0.1.0
     - Switch off of local database and use Neon postgres database
+  - 0.1.1
+    - Better sorting by purchase dates
+  - 0.1.2
+    - Sorts games and consoles in select game and console dropdowns
 - Frontend
   - 0.0.0
     - Initial stable-ish-version